ava-labs/avalanche-docs/docs/learn/avalanche-bridge-faq.md

 ### How long does a bridge transfer take?

 The Ethereum transaction should take 10 - 15 minutes.
-The Avalance transaction takes a few seconds.
+The Avalanche transaction takes a few seconds.

 ### Why is the Avalanche transaction part of the bridge taking so long?